Properties of biodiversity indices that incorporate future extinction risk

 \section{Extending PD to feature diversity}

-The diversity function $\varphi$ in Sections \ref{def} and \ref{exp} was arbitrary, and in Section \ref{phylo} we considered one particular example, PD.
-We now consider an extension of PD to a more general setting (but still a special case of the framework in Sections~\ref{def} and \ref{exp}).
+The diversity function $\varphi$ has so far have been arbitrary, except for one particular example, PD.
+We now consider an extension of PD to a more general setting (but still a special case of the framework introduced so far).

 Following \cite{wik21}, let $\FF$ be a finite set whose elements we refer to as `features' (these may correspond to traits, genomic or morphological features, or any other discrete characteristics associated with the species).
 Suppose that each species $x \in X$ has an associated set of features $\alpha(x) \subseteq \FF$.
 Note that a given feature may be present in many species (or in just one or none).
 Let $\nu:\FF \rightarrow {\RR}^{\geq 0}$ assign a non-negative value (i.e. a weight or measure of significance) to each feature, and define by: In words, $\varphi_{(\FF, \nu)}(S)$ is the sum of the values of all features present in at least one species in $S$.